Site icon iFeeltech

 Expert Insight: Why 2.5G Often Makes Sense for Businesses

 With 20 years of experience deploying network infrastructures at iFeeltech IT Services, I've seen firsthand that 1 gigabit networks remain sufficient for most business operations.
-Your internet connection usually caps out around 1 Gbps, which is already a great speed for small and medium-sized businesses.
+Your internet connection usually caps out around 1 Gbps, which is already great speed for small and medium-sized businesses.

 However, the world of networking is evolving rapidly.
-Multi-gigabit internet services (like AT&T's 5 Gbps fiber) are becoming more accessible.
+Multi-gigabit internet services like AT&T's Business Fiber with speeds up to 5 Gbps are becoming more accessible in 2025, offering symmetric upload and download speeds with integrated 5G backup included.
 This drives the need for faster internal networks to keep up.
-The latest Wi-Fi 7 access points, like the Unifi U7, boast 2.5 Gbps uplinks.
-That means with the right setup, you could achieve incredible wireless speeds that rival traditional wired connections!
+The latest Wi-Fi 7 access points, like the UniFi U7 Pro at $189, feature 2.5 Gbps uplinks and can achieve impressive wireless speeds that complement wired connections.

 Additional Considerations